bitfinexcom/lib-js-util-marshal/README.md

 - dumping integers
 - dumping raw strings (ivar strings don't exist in js so raw strings are encoded in utf-8)
 - dumping floats (1.0 is dumped as int type due to NodeJS number type)
-- dumping nil values (null and undefined)
+- dumping nil values (null values)
 - dumping boolean values
 - dumping symbols (js symbols are converted to ruby symbols)
 - dumping symbol links (each js symbol is converted to symbol link when necessary)